Electron probe propagation through SrTiO3

 Use the sample thickness slider to see how the probe intensity gets attracted to the Ti-O column and oscillates around it with increasing sample thickness.
 Significant parts of the probe spread through the crystal filling almost the full simulation box of about 3 nm × 3 nm at 50 nm sample thickness.

 Oscillations can also be observed in the CBED patterns, which have been stored as separate result type.

 Saving simulation results

-There are different ways how to save the current results to files.
-The most convenient way is given by an additional dialog, which opens up when you press the [Save Results to File ...] button.
-The other way is using the [Save] button in the calculation results display window.
+There are different ways for saving the current simulation results to files.
+The most convenient way is using the button [Save Results to File ...].
+The other way is using the [Save] button of the results display.

-The dialog for controlling the saving of results to files as shown in the image above denotes information regarding the currently selected result in the upper part and lets you setup file saving options in the lower part.
+The dialog for controlling the saving of results to files is shown in the image above and denotes information regarding the currently selected result in the upper part.
+It lets you setup file saving options in the lower part.

 For the current example, choose an appropriate destination folder (disk path) on your hard drive and enter a file name prefix (file title).
 Choose the MRC data file format and mark the two check boxes for saving all images of the thickness series at once.
 Press the [Write Files] button to initiate the saving procedure.
-An MRC file should now be saved to the specified disk path with the specified file title.
-You may use the MRC import script for loading and visualizing the series of simulated STEM images with Gatan Digital MicrographTM.
+A large MRC file should now be saved an can be loaded and displayed again, e.g. using Gatan Microscopy Suite® (GMS2+) by dropping the file into the application window.

 image created with the Gatan Microscopy Suite® 3.21

 You may then inspect the probe intensity distribution from different perspectives, such as the x-z projection shown above.
 There you can see the oscillation of the electron probe between two sides of the TiO atom column over 50 nm sample thickness.